AdrielleRivera/Dennise-Bello---Portfolio/README.md

 Added Page 11 for the Work Experience section (refer to Canva design).
 Made the page responsive for devices with a maximum width of 991px.

+22/12/2024

+Added Page 12 for the Work Experience section (refer to Canva design).

 ```````````````
 Key Learnings